pieterbork/SUPERFREQ/README.md

      - If < 9.0.1 (as of 02/13/2018) run: `pip install --upgrade pip`
    - Else follow the below troubleshooting steps
      - Run: `python -m pip install --upgrade pip setuptools wheel`

+###### Troubleshooting HackRF issues

+The number one issue for scans not performing as expected is to unplug and plug the HackRF back into the USB port

 ###### TO FIX